tgujar/hash/README.md

 Throughout the past month, I did not properly account for the sudden spike in workload toward the end of the quarter.
 However, because Haskeline is an amazing library, I was able to get a basic REPL working in short order, thus giving us some semblance of a shell.
 From there, I was able to leverage monad transformers to integrate my history trie and other state pieces from the evaluator portion of the project.

+However, due to time constraints, we had to cut many fluff features from our shell.
+However, I still was able to deliver a functioning autocomplete and REPL.

 The main challenges, other than procrastination, that I faced in this process were three-fold:
 * Learning syntax, especially for monad transformers, was challenging.
 This was just something that got easier with time.